57+ Personalization Statistics (New 2023 Data)

 2021 was the biggest year on record for personalized beauty brands.
 Startups in the space raised $1.04 billion, nearly 50% more than their previous high of $710 million in 2017.
 Companies like Hero Cosmetics offer personalized skin treatment products.

-Google searches for “hero cosmetics” over the past 5 years.
+Google searches for “hero cosmetics” are up 2,300% over the past 5 years.

 74% of ecommerce companies have a website personalization program (Yieldify)